d1sc0/hellostu.xyz/README.md

 ## In progress

-- using _gatsby-source-google-photos_ and _@browniebroke/gatsby-image-gallery_ to creae a photo gallery using google photos as a source.
+- using _gatsby-source-google-photos_ and _@browniebroke/gatsby-image-gallery_ to create a photo gallery using google photos as a source.
+Maybe create my own gallery component and , dispence of the lightbox component (or implement my own) and link to full images

 ## 🚀 To-do list